 The study abroad program also includes a weekly film night, hosted at the CIEE Study Center, where you’ll watch and discuss films centered on the program’s core themes of sport and society.

 Community engagement is an important cultural and educational component of this program.
-A number of projects arranged by CIEE are designed to give you a firsthand look at the challenges facing baseball and the Dominican Republic today.
+A number of activities and site visits arranged by CIEE are designed to give you a firsthand look at the challenges facing baseball and the Dominican Republic today.
 CIEE has an established network of community partnerships with local NGOs, schools, and other organizations.

 Dates, Deadlines & Fees